 Phong Nha is the best place in the world because of its natural beauty tucked away in central Vietnam.
 You can find Son Doong, world’s largest cave, here and take a boat ride through magnificent limestone cliffs.
 Birds fly overhead and if you are ready for a trek you can go find waterfalls too.
 You can zip line and kayak in Dark Cave or camp out in the Tu Lan Cave system where Kong: Skull Island was filmed.
 As you’re trekking through the jungle you just might think King Kong is behind you because the landscapes in Phong Nha look like they are from another world!

 Tbilisi is an amazing city, where you absolutely can’t get bored.
 There are so many cool and fun things to do in Tbilisi and I’m sure that everyone will love it.

-In Tbilisi don’t miss to party and the free wine and cha cha tastings!
-A day trip to Mtshketa would be a great fit to your overall stay in Tbilisi as well.’
+In Tbilisi don’t miss to party and the free wine and Cha Cha tastings!
+A day trip to Mtshketa would be a great fit for your overall stay in Tbilisi as well.’

 By Patti – The Savvy Globetrotter

 Although Taipei does not receive as much attention as other cities in Asia, it is one of my favorite cities in the world.
-There are many things to see and do in Taipei, including temples, large national monuments with changing of the guards ceremonies and tall skyscrapers, like Taipei 101, which has both an indoor and outdoor observatory.
+There are many things to see and do in Taipei, including temples, large national monuments with changing-of-the-guards-ceremonies and tall skyscrapers, like Taipei 101, which has both an indoor and outdoor observatory.
 But the main reason why I love Taipei is the food.
-Taiwan is a foodie paradise and one of the best things to do in Taipei is visit one of its many night markets where you can walk around and sample a bit of everything.
+Taiwan is a foodie paradise and one of the best things to do in Taipei is tovisit one of its many night markets where you can walk around and sample a bit of everything.
 Taipei is an easy city to explore as it has a clean, safe and efficient metro system.

 Kauai – United States